HPInc/printos-box-api-samples/java/README.md

  * Apache HttpComponents
  * org.json

-The JAR files to the libraries have been included, see /needed_jars.
-You may need to configure the jars to your build path to compile and run the project.
+The JAR files to the libraries are not included.
+You will need to download and configure the jars to your build path to compile and run the project.
+You may also use different libraries to create the needed JSON strings and Http request.s

 ##How To Run / Program Information

-The Driver.java class is the one that you will run.
+The Box_Example.java class is the one that you will run.

 Before you can run the code, you need to provide the Key/Secret (Line 14/15).
 The Box.java class has two baseUrls.
 Uncomment the one that your Key/Secret was created/provided in.